Money Smart Athlete Blog

 By Iacovos Iacovides, APC Sports Consulting Ltd

-Last June the Intercollegiate Athlete Compensation and Rights Bill was signed into Law in Florida, by the state’s Governor Rick DeSantis.
-Florida’s move is the latest development of a precedent set by California, but certainly not the last as numerous states have similar bills in the legislative queue.
-What these laws do is simple: allow college athletes to profit from the use of their name, image, and likeness.
-Such laws are a direct assault against the so-called NCAA amateurism criterion which prohibits athletes from doing just that.
-The NCAA has for decades profited off of athletes while at the same time denying them a fair share of those profits.
-However, it seems that the trend is now irreversible and that the NCAA will to some extent modify its rules vis-à-vis amateurism.
-What can this mean for female athletes?
+Last June, Florida’s Governor Rick DeSantis signed the Intercollegiate Athlete Compensation and Rights Bill into law.
+Florida’s move follows California’s precedent, but many other states have similar bills in progress.
+These laws allow college athletes to profit from their name, image, and likeness.
+Such laws challenge the NCAA’s amateurism rule, which has long prevented athletes from profiting.
+The NCAA has profited off athletes for decades while denying them fair compensation.
+However, it seems that the trend is now irreversible, and the NCAA will adjust its rules regarding amateurism.
+What does this mean for female athletes?

-The most obvious and possibly game-changing effect will be the opening of fresh investment avenues.
-Female sports have always lacked the attention and money that are being poured into male competitions but there is at the moment a lot of momentum around gender equality both politically and socially.
-There are legislative attempts on a local, national and supranational level striving to promote gender equality in sports on top of the various social justice projects around the world, in all strands and lengths of society.
-Even if someone is purely motivated by financial gain, the moment is ripe to invest in the largely unexploited and underdeveloped market of female sports.
+The most significant effect will be new investment opportunities.
+Female sports have always lacked the attention and funding male sports receive.
+However, there is growing momentum around gender equality, both politically and socially.
+Legislative efforts at local, national, and supranational levels aim to promote gender equality in sports.
+Alongside these efforts, social justice projects globally push for equality across all areas of society.
+Even purely financially motivated investors now see the potential in the largely untapped market of women’s sports.

 Archives